 Would you want to live in a home that had no running water or had an unsafe supply of drinking water?
 Most people would prefer to be able to use their water without concern for their long-term health.

 Safe running water is one of the more serious HUD standards that an inspector will be looking for during their walkthrough.
-You might have a private well or county water, but they must both be examined.
+You might have a private well or county water, but an inspector should examine both of them.
 Well water might be sent away for further testing to ensure that no harmful bacteria are present while county water can typically skip this step.

 Homes Must Be Accessible from the Street